-A health care provider usually refers patients to a fertility specialist.
+A healthcare provider usually refers patients to a fertility specialist.

 The male patient and his partner can consult a fertility specialist to handle any questions and clarifications about the procedure, including the risks and chances for success.

 The survival rate for cryopreserved sperm varies from patient to patient, so a single cryovial is often thawed in advance to assess the success rate and viability of the procedure.
-Studies have shown that the cryopreserved sperm and fresh sperm have similar chances of resulting in a healthy newborn.
-On the other hand, the occurrence of birth defects, miscarriage and other problems is also the same for cryopreserved and fresh sperm.
+Studies have shown that cryopreserved sperm and fresh sperm have similar chances of resulting in a healthy newborn.
+On the other hand, the occurrence of birth defects, miscarriage, and other problems is also the same for cryopreserved and fresh sperm.

 After consulting with a physician, the patient undergoes a full medical history and comprehensive physical examination, including screening for hormones and chromosome testing.
 During the procedure, a small incision is created, and a minor segment of testicular tissue (approximately 2-3mm) is extracted for histologic examination and freezing.
 Removing the testicular tissue can be performed under local or general anesthetic.
 The specimen is then divided into smaller sections, which allows for tests for the presence of viable sperm.
-The sections that are not for immediate use are cryopreserved for future use, such as ICSI or IVF.
+The sections not for immediate use are cryopreserved for future use, such as ICSI or IVF.